-Dos and Don’ts of Finishing Basement Walls
+The Dos and Don’ts of Finishing Basement Walls

 DON’T finish walls until the basement is dry.

-If the moisture test showed condensation but the walls feel dry to the touch, the solution might be as simple as rolling on a coat of masonry sealant, such as DRYLOK Masonry Waterproofer (available from The Home Depot) on the concrete walls.
+If the moisture test showed condensation but the walls feel dry to the touch, the solution might be as simple as rolling on a coat of masonry sealant, such as DRYLOK Masonry Waterproofer before painting basement concrete walls.
 In some cases, taking steps to keep water away from the foundation, such as installing gutters and downspouts, will reduce basement humidity.

 DO use wall construction materials designed for basements.